The poured out life of Christ

 Privilege - Service - Increase

-Now the bigger question is why are these verses in Philippians?
-First, we need to remember that the Philippians is a letter written to a special church at a special time for specific reasons.
-Therefore, what Paul said in 2,5-11 says have to do with the purpose of the whole letter.
+Now the bigger question is why these verses are in Philippians.
+First, we must remember that Philippians is a letter written at a specific time and for specific reasons to a specific church.
+Therefore, what Paul says in 2:5-11 must relate to the purpose of the entire letter.

 Purpose of the letter

-He is writing this letter from the prison in Rome.
-Philippians 1,7 "It is only right that I think so of you all, because I have you in my heart, all of you who share in grace both in my bonds and in defending and affirming the gospel with me."
+He is writing this letter from prison in Rome.
+Philipper 1,7 "It is only right that I think so of you all, because I have you in my heart, all of you who share in grace both in my bonds and in defending and affirming the gospel with me."

 But he is neither depressed nor disappointed, but rather happy.

 Phil.
-2,17-18 “But even if I should be poured out like a libation over the sacrifice and priestly ministry of your faith, I am glad and rejoice with you all; 18 In the same way you also shall be glad and rejoice with me.”
+2,17-18 “Even though I am poured out like a drink offering on the sacrifice and priestly service of your faith, I am glad and rejoice with you all; 18 in the same way you also should be glad and rejoice with me!”

-Even as he wrote this letter, they continued to be very zealous in their support.
-Philip.
-4,15-18 “And you Philippians also know that at the beginning [of the preaching] of the gospel, when I set out from Macedonia, no congregation shared with me the reckoning of the receipts and expenditures but you alone; 16 Even in Thessalonica you sent me once, and even twice, something to meet my needs.
-17 I do not long for the gift, but I long for the fruit to be plentiful in your account.
-18 I have everything and have plenty; I am fully provided for since I received your gift from Epaphroditus, a pleasant offering, acceptable to God.”
+Even as he wrote this letter, they continued to support him very fervently.
+Philip 4:15-18 “And you Philippians know that at the beginning of the preaching of the gospel, when I left Macedonia, no church shared with me in the accounting of income and expenses except you alone.
+16 Even after Thessalonica, you sent me once, and even twice, provisions to cover my needs.
+17 Not that I desire the gift itself, but I desire that its fruit should be plentiful, according to your account.
+18 I have received everything and have plenty; I am fully provided for, ever since I received your gift from Epaphroditus, an acceptable sacrifice, pleasing to God.”

 Thus, the tone of the letter implies close relationships, a strong Christian community of love and a willingness to serve and to suffer for the Gospel.
 But there are also signs that not everything is as it should be.